A Guide on french press paper filters

 Looking for an Electric kettle to heat water?
 Check our latest guide on the best electric kettles for French Press

-Should I filter my French press coffee?
+Should you filter French press coffee?

-How to minimize grittiness with a french press?
+How to minimize grittiness with a French press?

 As discussed above, if you drink only two cups of French Press per day and have no heart problems, you don’t have to worry about Cafestol.
-And you don’t have to use a paper filter as it will remove all the oils and dull the taste of your French Press.

 But there is still one problem!
 How to reduce sediments in French Press without using paper filters as smaller grains easily escape through the metal filter of French Press.